GusSand/hpc/README.md

 Once you have been approved, you can access HPC from:

- 1. Within the NYU network:
+ 1. Within the NYU network (in campus):

 ```bash
 ssh NYUNetID@prince.hpc.nyu.edu
 ```

+Remember to replace NYUNetID for your own NetID.

 Once logged in, the root should be:
 `/home/NYUNetID`, so running `pwd` should print: